The most enchanting underwater caves and parks of Naples, islands and surroundings.

 Address: southern area of the island - 80071 Anacapri (NA)

 It is always located in Capri, in the eastern part of the island, near the Punta della Chiavioa, and it is so called for the calcareous white incrustations that are found on the walls and for the groups of white stalactites hanging from the ceiling.
-The entrance is about 24 meters high and is formed by a series of tunnels not all accessible.
+The entrance is about 24 meters high and consists of a series of tunnels that are not all accessible.
 It can only be accessed by boat and it is said that there is one inside stalagmite that recalls the Madonna in prayer.

 Once inside, the visit can also continue on foot as there is a ladder carved into the rock that allows you to climb up to the top to observe the stalactites and stalagmites.